Alpha Omega Alpha Honor Medical Society Tenent

 - Professionalism and humanism

 Twenty five percent of the graduating class is eligible for membership, and up to 1/6 of the entire graduating class is selected for AOA nomination.
-For a list of inductees from the class of 2013, click here.
-In addition to our 2013 student inductees, the UVM AOA Chapter will be inducting our faculty and housestaff nominees, and presented the Volunteer Clinical Faculty Award.
-Their names will also be included with the 2013 new student AOA members.
+We are very proud of the Class of 2014 AOA Inductees.
+In addition to our 2014 student inductees, the UVM AOA Chapter induct a faculty and housestaff nominee, and present a Volunteer Clinical Faculty Award.
+Their names were also be included with the Class of 2014 AOA Inductees list.

 Selection takes place in the spring/summer preceding the fourth year and is announced by September first of each year.